 Exercise Self-Awareness

 Good work starts with those in management positions.
 With great power comes great responsibility.
-When managers consistently take a good, hard look at their strengths, weaknesses and performance, they can excel at delegation.
+When managers consistently take a good, hard look at their strengths, weaknesses, and performance, they can excel at delegation.

 Become Familiar with Work Styles

 Why?
 When managers obtain this information, they gain insight into how to get the employees’ best performance.
-This insight also helps them choose which tasks to assign which employees.
+This insight also helps them choose which tasks to assign to which employees.

 PRO TIP –